Slaitroc/RicciPaoliGrisoni/DD.md

 | **G9**      | Companies would like to select students for the internship position among those who passed the interview. |

 ### 1.2 Scope

 This document, Design Document (DD), will provide a detailed description of the architecture of the S\&C platform from a more technical point of view.
 In particular it will provide a thorough description of the software with a special emphasis on its interfaces, system module, and architectural framework.
 This document will also discuss the implementation, integration and testing plan describing the tools and methodologies that will be used during the development of the platform.
 <!-- (Sam 1h)-->

 #### 1.2.1 Main architectural choices

-The chosen architectural style is a "*microservices architecture*" as it allows a scalable and modular approach to the development.
-The three main services are Presentation service, Application service and Authenticator service that are responsible for the user interface, the business logic and the authentication respectively.
-Different database services to manage services' data are included because autonomous services for DBs is a good prerequisite for data modularity and scalability.
-The Presentation service will provide the client with a single page application (SPA) for a smoother user experience.
-The Application service contains modules that provide different platform specific logic services that could be exported into new independent services in the future.
-This set up it is also a good starting point to manage reliability and fault tolerance, as each service can be easily scaled vertically or horizontally through the use of some cloud orchestration tools during deployment.
+The chosen architectural style is a *microservices architecture*, as it enables a scalable and modular approach to development.
+The three main services are Presentation, Application, and Authenticator, which are responsible for the user interface, business logic, and authentication, respectively.
+Data-intensive service manage their data through autonomous databases, ensuring modularity and scalability.
+For now, the databases are not designed to scale horizontally, meaning that when services using them are duplicated, the database remains a single, centralized instance.
+The Presentation layer provides the client with a Single Page Application (SPA) for a smoother user experience.
+The Application layer contains modules that handle platform-specific logic services, which could be exported as independent services in the future.
+This setup facilitates reliability and fault tolerance, as each service is designed to be container-based and can be scaled vertically or horizontally using cloud orchestration tools during deployment.
 <!--
 The architecture of the platform adopt a 3-tier architecture where the front-end is implemented using a web application that communicates with the back-end through a RESTful API.
 The back-end, implemented using the Spring framework, will be responsible for the business logic of the platform, as well as the communication to the database, as it will be described in the following chapters while the front-end, following a lightweight architecture, is responsible only for the presentation of the data and the interaction with the user and will be implemented using the React framework. -->

 ### 1.3 Definitions, Acronyms, Abbreviations

 This section provides definitions and explanations of the terms, acronyms, and abbreviations used throughout the document, making it easier for readers to understand and reference them.

 #### 1.3.1 Definitions

 The definition shared between this document and the RASD document are reported in the following table.

 | **Term**                    | **Definition**                                                                                           |